cwcyau/hdruk-roche-summer-school/README.md

 The summer school will take place in the [Crowne Plaza Hotel, 61 Homer Rd, Solihull B91 3QD](https://www.ihg.com/crowneplaza/hotels/gb/en/solihull/bhxsl/hoteldetail).

-### Accommodation

-Double rooms have been booked for all summer school participants in the Crowne Plaza Hotel.
-Breakfast is included.
-All guests will have use of the hotel facilities including swimming pool and gym.
-Participants wishing to use additional services, such as spa treatments, should do so outside of scheduled summer school hours.
-These must be booked for and pay for directly by participants themselves.
-HDRUK will not fund additional room service charges.

-### Meals

-Coffee and light refreshments will be available during the summer school activities.
-There will be a school organised dinner on the Friday and Sunday evening.
-Participants are responsible for their own meal arrangements at all other times.

 ### Getting Here - Public Transport

 **Air** Birmingham Airport is located 6.1 miles from Solihull.
 There is an express bus that goes to and from the Airport to Solihull Town Centre.